The Biggest Public Library supported reading challenge in Australia

 For all media enquiries please email christine.peters@plv.org.au

-Is my library service participating?
+Is my library service running the program?

 Who can participate?